Is Buying Property Still a Good Investment in 2026?

 Risks Every Property Investor Should Understand in 2026

 A credible analysis of property investment in 2026 has to address the risks directly.
-Presenting only the upside does not serve investors well.
-The current environment includes several specific risk factors that are worth naming clearly.
+The current environment includes several specific risk factors that deserve attention.

 Regulatory and Tax Changes Affecting Property Investors